 - teacher or adjunct faculty (sorry, no tenured professors)

-- interactive, digital or fine artist creating “games”
+- person / fine artist creating alt games and “games”

 - employed in another field but making games independently